Cormont Music and KBHC Leadership

 Julie’s graduate study took her to the University of Georgia, the University of New Hampshire, and back to her undergraduate alma mater, Indiana University.
 Julie earned the Master of Arts in Music: Music Studies at UNH in 2010 and the Performer Diploma at IU in 2012.

-Julie attended the Kendall Betts Horn Camp in 2006 and 2007.
-Her first year on KBHC staff was 2009, she was the camp’s associate operations director in 2017, and she’s been the operations director since 2018.
+Julie attended Kendall Betts Horn Camp in 2006 and 2007.
+Her first year on KBHC staff was 2009, she was the camp’s associate operations director in 2017, and has been the operations director since 2018.

 Julie’s primary teachers include Michael Hatfield, Myron Bloom, Dr. Jean Martin-Williams, Richard Deane, Kendall Betts, Rick Seraphinoff, Dale Clevenger, and Jeff Nelsen.